BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 Assuming me and my boy d'A are looking at the same Dictionary, I can confirm that the word "the" shows up on page 1270.
 If I count back 15 words...I sort of have the same span of words that d'A notes
 > 'thane', 'thank', 'that', 'thatch' ...

 But I think d'A was paraphrasing a bit here, if he was on "the" 55381 and goes back to word 55366 - that's a difference of 15 words not 4.
-So my "span" seems reasonable, I end up with words like: thaw, thatch, that, thanksgiving, thankless, thankful, thank, than, thallium, thalamus, etc...all leading up to "-th." ...literally just "th" like he says in the book...which is, depending how you count subdefinitions or variations of words (like thank/thankful) about 15 words away...so maybe this is litearlly the same version of the dictionary that he was using?
+So my "span" seems reasonable, I end up with words like: thaw, thatch, that, thanksgiving, thankless, thankful, thank, than, thallium, thalamus, etc...all leading up to "-th." ...literally just "th" like he says in the book...which is, depending how you count subdefinitions or variations of words (like thank/thankful) about 15 words away...so maybe this is literally the same version of the dictionary that he was using?
 That's a good sign at least?

 d'A gives us the solution to the Dictionary Cipher presented
 > The reconnaissance of the route to the sea has revealed that the aeroplane(s) defensive was over the town.

 ![mistake](/assets/images/dagapeyeff/mistake_cipher.jpg)

 There's technically a mistake in this section of the book, which isn't inspiring.
-If word 55381 is "the" then why is the 4th posistion of the cipher _44381_ ?
-And if you literally just count the occurances of 55381, it only occurs 4 times, not 5.
+If word 55381 is "the" then why is the 4th position of the cipher _44381_ ?
+And if you literally just count the occurrences of 55381, it only occurs 4 times, not 5.
 Anyway...

 So if 55381 was "The" then 42872 must be "reconnaissance"?
 That shows up on page 975...but we have a real problem, Houston.
 I only really noticed after a bit of flipping through the pages.

-Great, let's take our modified "null replaced" cipher and take the groupings of 14 words prior to our "0 condumdrum" which are unchanged and see if we can figure them out:
+Great, let's take our modified "null replaced" cipher and take the groupings of 14 words prior to our "0 conundrum" which are unchanged and see if we can figure them out:
 ```
 12143,13114,13155,14544,14545,21414,22321,25432,32415,32513,42245,44243,45355,45532,52143,52251,53355,54315,55422
 ```